DevTech-ADVISE/qd-components/README.md

                   {chart: bazChart, label: "Baz"}]);
 ```

+## dc.pieChart(parent, options)

+QdComponents adds a few feature to the standard dc PieChart.

+### .centerTitle(String)
+Add a title to the center of the pie chart.

 ## dc.dynatableComponent(parent)

 DynatableComponent turns a simple table into a dimensional table that responds to your DC charts.
 This means any time your DC charts get filtered, the data in the Dynatable also gets filtered.